Moonee Ponds Junction tram stop

 Moonee Ponds Junction is a bus and tram interchange on the junction of Ascot Vale Road / Pascoe Vale Road and Mount Alexander Road in Moonee Ponds, Melbourne (Puckle Street / Dean Street also meets at the same point).
 It is located approximately 400 metres east of Moonee Ponds station.
 In June 2015, Yarra Trams revealed plans to build a covered tram stop.
 The work was completed in January 2016.

 Trams

 It is served by Yarra Trams routes 59 and 82.
 Previously route 82 trams terminated at a separate platform south of the existing pair in the middle of the Ascot Vale Road.
 As part of the January 2016 rebuild, a headshunt was built to the north of the main platforms with route 82 now terminating at the main platform.

 Buses

-Moonee Ponds Junction has nine bus stands that are served by CDC Melbourne, Dysons, Kastoria Bus Lines, Moonee Valley Coaches and Transit Systems.
+Moonee Ponds Junction has nine bus stands that are served by CDC Melbourne, Kinetic, and Transit Systems.
+Prior to July 2025, Kastoria Bus Lines andDysons operated routes out of the interchange.